 Imagine that: You went to your favorite supermarket to buy some groceries.
 There were posters all around showcasing a BOGO deal and 50% off on some items.
 You walked in and bought products you didn't need.
 What was that?
 That is called pricing psychology.

 Pricing is one of the most critical elements of ecommerce psychological strategies that also set the foundation for being able to add value to the ecommerce market.
 As a result, ecommerce stores and retailers enjoy better profit margins and revenues.

-After reading this post, you would be able to decide on a price point that converts.
+After reading this post, you will be able to decide on a price point that converts.
 Excited?
 We’re too.
 Let’s begin.